toobstar/toobstar.github.io/content/posts/2024-06-03_cyber_maturity.md

 ![Research](https://toobstar.github.io/images/caveman_reading2.jpg)

-In a domain with significant uncertainty and complexity such as cybersecurity a common approach taken by organisations to determine what action should be taken is to ask where they stand compared to others?
+In a domain with significant uncertainty and complexity such as cybersecurity a common approach taken by immature organisations to determine what action should be taken is to ask where they stand compared to others?
 Essentially *are we ahead or behind expectations for an organisation like ours*?
 This approach of determining norms and *staying within the lane* is a reasonable heuristic when entering a domain without subject matter experts familiar with the organisation.

 A useful way to determine this positioning is to consider how **mature** the organisation is across the key drivers of cybersecurity risk.
 Those being: